An African Culinary and Wildlife Adventure with le Calabash’

 Single Supplement 1850.00€

 - Fully inclusive of all superior standard accommodation

 - Return flights between Cape Town South Africa and Windhoek Namibia

-- Meals as indicated.
+- Meals as indicated in the itinerary.

 - All transport during Tour, including scheduled Airport Transfers